 These residences were formally opened in 2008 by Barbara Scott and Donald Barron in turn.
 In 2006 work had begun on the old Bleachfields site, an ancient bleaching field, where the University's family housing and the Wentworth Provost's House, had been previously located.

 In the autumn of 2007 the first blocks were opened and it was clear by early January 2008, as the site was finished, that these new courts would set a precedent for University accommodation in years to come.
-Reflecting the architectural wooden cladding features of the original Bleachfields houses, and the current Provost's House (1, Bleachfields) the new residence blocks, surrounding the old oak tree and sympathetic planting, reflects the peace and quiet of a study retreat but also the community spirit that Vanbrugh College represents.
+Reflecting the architectural wooden cladding features of the original Bleachfields houses, the new residence blocks, surrounding the old oak tree and sympathetic planting, reflects the peace and quiet of a study retreat but also the community spirit that Vanbrugh College represents.

-At the centre of the site is 'The Warren', a services building with a small reception room, unofficially but affectionately named after one of our beloved Provosts Emeritus, Dr Allen Warren.
+At the centre of the site is 'Higginson House', a services building with a small reception room, named after the second Provost, Dr Gerald Higginson.

 In 2009 it was announced that Vanbrugh College would be taking over two accommodation blocks that previously belonged to Goodricke College.
 Commonly referred to as 'Vanbrugh over-the-water,' Eric Milner-White Court formally opened in late 2009 following some refurbishment of kitchens and the general area and is linked to Vanbrugh's main building by the Vanbrugh Bridge.